Cut-leaved toothwort (Cardamine concatenata) is a native spring wildflower.

 The most famous edible members of this family are the constellation of quite healthful vegetables sometimes known collectively as the “brassicas’ that are terrific examples of the type of human-assisted evolution called “artificial selection.”
 Cabbage, cauliflower, broccoli, kohlrabi, and Brussel’s sprouts are all the same species: Brassica campestris.
 It’s fun sometimes to let garden veggie plants flower and see what they’re like.

-MOUSEOVER the IMAGE to see BROCCOLI FLOWER
+SLIDE the IMAGE to see BROCCOLI FLOWER

 Some botanists are really bad gardeners.

 Please don’t get the impression that all mustards are either weeds or food (or both at once).
 There are some quite lovely wildflowers in the Brassicaceae.
 One of them is purple cress, Cardamine douglassii, a woodland spring wildflower, seen here during an April shower, looking rather annoyed by it all.

 April showers pester April flowers.

 Toothwort, Cardamine concatenata is a common spring wildflower found in woodlands, often alongside spring cress.

 Toothwort is a spring wildflower of deciduous woods.